 - Try paid Facebook advertising to increase your reach in the

 What do you think about Facebook’s News Feed algorithm?
 Have you experienced a decrease in your Facebook organic reach over the last few years?
+Or are you one of the lucky users that experienced Facebook organic growth?
 Share your thoughts in the comments!